 Even in those counties with some form of public defender office, the choice remains with each trial judge as to whether to assign cases to the local office or appoint a private attorney.
 It is therefore quite possible for several or even all judges in a county to ignore the existence of a public defender office and to assign cases instead to private counsel under contract directly with the court.

 More so than any other state, Texas has increasingly experimented with providing indigent defense services on a regional, multi-county basis, and often these regional defender systems are exclusive to certain types of cases.
 For example, the Lubbock Regional Capital Defender Office represents clients in death penalty cases in 94 counties scattered across the state.
 Similarly, Bee County has combined resources with neighboring Live Oak County and McMullen County to create a regional defender office to handle adult felonies and misdemeanors, while juvenile delinquency and mental health matters are still handled by the private attorney model so prevalent in the rest of the state.

-The state Office of Capital Writs represents people who have been sentenced ti death in their state post-conviction habeas corpus and related proceedings.
+The state Office of Capital and Forensic Writs represents people who have been sentenced to death in their state post-conviction habeas corpus and related proceedings.